Hampshire College: History

-The idea for Hampshire College originated in 1958 when the presidents of Amherst, Mount Holyoke, Smith Colleges, and the University of Massachusetts Amherst appointed a committee to examine the assumptions and practices of liberal arts education.
+The idea for Hampshire College originated in 1958 when the presidents of Amherst, Mount Holyoke and Smith Colleges, as well as the University of Massachusetts Amherst, appointed a committee to examine the assumptions and practices of liberal arts education.
 Their report, "The New College Plan", advocated many of the features that have since been realized in the Hampshire curriculum: inviting students to self-design their program of studies; training students to be able to educate themselves through their lifetimes; emphasis on each student's curiosity and motivation; learning among and across multiple disciplines; and close mentoring relationships with teachers.

 In 1965, Amherst College alumnus Harold F. Johnson, inspired by the New College Plan, donated $6 million toward the founding of Hampshire College.
 With a matching grant from the Ford Foundation, Hampshire's first trustees purchased 800 acre of orchard and farmland in South Amherst, Massachusetts, and construction began.

-One of the most important founding documents of Hampshire College is the book The Making of a College (MIT Press, 1967; ISBN 0-262-66005-9), co-written by the College's first president, Franklin Patterson, together with Hampshire's founding employee from Amherst College who would become its second president, Chuck Longsworth.
-The Making of a College is (as of 2003) out of print but available in electronic form from the Hampshire College Archives.
+One of the most important founding documents of Hampshire College is the book The Making of a College, written by the college's first president, Franklin Patterson, together with Hampshire's later second president, Charles Longsworth.

 Hampshire admitted its first students in 1970.
 For several years immediately after its founding in the early 1970s, the large number of applications for matriculation caused Hampshire College to be among the most selective undergraduate programs in the United States.
 Its admissions selectivity declined after that because of declining application popularity.
 The school's number of applications increased again in the late 1990s, causing increased admissions selectivity.

-The school has been financially challenged throughout its history, largely because it lacked a founding endowment to rely on for income stability.
-It has relied substantially on tuition income for operations.
-As of June 30, 2017, the endowment had risen to $48.5 million.
-In recent years, the school has been on more solid financial footing, though still lacking a sizable endowment.
-In recent years its financial stability has relied on fundraising efforts led by its seventh president, Jonathan Lash.